gongzhepeng/MSGA-Net/README.md

 # MSGA-Net
-Pytorch implementation of MSGA-Net by Zhepeng Gong
+Official implementation of MSGA-Net: Progressive Feature Matching via Multi-layer Sparse Graph Attention.

+The paper has been accepted by TCSVT2024.